mist64/cbmbus_doc/7 JiffyDOS.md

 (An empty file would cause the device to signal EOI in the first iteration of escape mode.)

-In practice, one byte receive mode transmits a full block worth of data, as it is cached in the device's RAM.
-Whenever it runs out of cached data, it switches the protocol to escape mode, stalls in the step that signals EOI/!EOI and reads the next block from the media.
+In practice, byte receive mode transmits a full block worth of data, as it is cached in the device's RAM.
+Whenever it runs out of cached data, it switches the protocol to escape mode, stalls in the step that signals EOI/!EOI to be able to read the next block from the media.

 Let's go through the steps of escape mode in detail: